 This unit aims to provide you with time to hone your skills in planning for projects in year three and beyond.
 It is intended to encourage reflection upon lessons learned across years one and two of the degree programme, by integrating research, theory and practical experimentation.
 It will build upon Social Media Impact, by creating promotional material, such as an Electronic Press Kit as part of an emerging professional profile.
 Key elements will include, scouting locations, a pre-production log and evidence of reflection upon test footage and visual experimentation.
 Also for development will be proposal documents and pre-production work as part of a fully-prepared plan for Final Project.

 The aim of this unit is to develop skills in digital titling platforms for media artefacts specific to television production.
 It includes skills in authoring title design material for delivery in digital content domains.
 This is last in a series of three units designed to offer a broad experience in digital post-production.
-Production includes introductory skills in editing while Creative Portfolio offers more advanced editing techniques.
+Production (year one) includes introductory skills in editing while Creative Portfolio (year two) offers more advanced editing techniques.
 The evolving skills and techniques in these three units are designed to add professional quality to the Final Project.
-Digital Title Sequencing also directly underpins the effective expansion of digital portfolio material previously produced at level 5.
+Digital Title Sequencing also directly underpins the effective expansion of digital portfolio material previously produced in year two.

 The aim of this unit is to provide a framework including support and resources for the student to produce an extended body of images as defined in a proposal for Production Management.
 This body of work should show an advanced level of practice conceptually, aesthetically and technically.
 It should consolidate the learning delivered during the programme to good effect, synthesizing aspects of film, television and cultural studies, together with practical elements.
 It should culminate in a sophisticated outcome, reflective of the content and spirit of the programme.